I’m Scott Kenemore, the author of…

 Contact: You can contact me at scottkenemore . at. hotmail . dot . com.

-Third Person Bio For Lazy Reporters: Scott Kenemore is the author of the horror novels The Grand Hotel; Zombie, Indiana; Zombie, Illinois; and Zombie, Ohio, as well as a series of undead-themed satire books.
+Third Person Bio For Lazy Reporters: Scott Kenemore is the author of the horror novels The Grand Hotel; Zombie, Indiana; Zombie, Illinois; and the bestselling Zombie, Ohio, as well as a series of undead-themed satire books.
 He is a graduate of Kenyon College and Columbia University.
 A member of the Horror Writers Association and the Zombie Research Society, Scott lives in Chicago and is the drummer for the musical band The Blissters.